GenesisGran/fab-inventory-tool/PORTFOLIO.md

 - Track cards by set, foil, class, and quantity
 - Record ownership changes as increments rather than overwrites
-- Let friends upsert inventory without learning Python
+- Let users upsert inventory without learning Python
 - Maintain a clean, centralized card database
 - Keep the deliverable simple with an `.exe`